sita1013/Sell-Time/README.md

 There are admin tools to see purchases and activity.
 Faker used to create some users.

+# Note .env
+No intention of making this a live application so .env having been committed and then made clear initially was a rookie mistake on my part.
+However, if people wanted to copy the code at all, please note that you should make sure the .env is embedded and you'll need to manage to make it private if you're planning to make it live for whatever reason.

 ## Features
 Buy Time: Select minutes for past or future use.
 Sell Time: Authenticated users can list their time packages.